Admin UI

 re-fire jobs.

-stub instead of 404'ing.
+its own "not wired" diagnostic.
 Tune list caps via QueueListLimit /

 AuditListLimit (defaults 200, max 1000).
 The audit page shows